stub How to Buy Tezos | Buy XTZ in 4 Steps (November 2025) – Securities.io

 1. Uphold

-Uphold offers both a desktop and mobile app trading experience that is extremely intuitive.
-The trading view is completely customizable with the assets that you trade the most, and is very easy to navigate while providing a modern feel on both desktop and mobile.
+Uphold offers an extremely intuitive trading experience on both desktop and mobile apps.
+The trading view is completely customizable with the assets that you trade the most and is very easy to navigate while providing a modern feel on both desktop and mobile.
 It is a very popular and suitable choice, particularly for new traders.

 Besides being visibly appealing, the Uphold trading platform allows you to place your trades with great ease.
-Just a couple of clicks and you can make trades directly from your deposit method without even having to wait for funds to clear to your account.
-This one-step ordering is another innovation from a company which prides itself on the usability of its platform.
+With just a couple of clicks, you can make trades directly from your deposit method without even having to wait for funds to clear your account.
+This one-step ordering is another innovation from a company that prides itself on the usability of its platform.
 Uphold also provides the ability to execute limit orders.

-Germany & Netherland residents are prohibited.
+Germany & Netherlands residents are prohibited.

 Read our Uphold Review or visit Uphold.

-2. Binance
+2. Coinbase

 Read our Binance Review or visit Binance.

-4. KuCoin
+5. KuCoin

-KuCoin is a well-known name in the industry, and one of the most competitive when it comes to fees and trading costs.
-The exchange has grown exponentially from its early days of offering only crypto to crypto trading.
-It now offers a varied range of services including a P2P exchange capability, and purchasing with credit or debit cards.
+KuCoin is a well-known name in the industry and one of the most competitive when it comes to fees and trading costs.
+The exchange has grown exponentially from its early days of offering only crypto-to-crypto trading.
+It now offers a varied range of services, including a P2P exchange capability and purchasing with credit or debit cards.

 Read our KuCoin Review or visit KuCoin.

-6. WazirX
+6. Gate.io

-USA residents are prohibited.
+USA & Canada residents are prohibited.

-Read our WazirX review or visit WazirX
+Read our Gate.io Review or visit Gate.io.

 What are Tezos (XTZ)?

-Tezos is an open-source, blockchain based platform.
-It is decentralized in nature, and makes use of its native ‘XTZ’ tokens to support various features.
+Tezos is an open-source, blockchain-based platform.
+It is decentralized in nature and makes use of its native ‘XTZ’ tokens to support various features.

 What does it do?